 The internal oblique muscle is rotated medial to the neomandible into its preplanned position in the oral cavity with care not to create undue torsion or tension within the pedicle.
 In order to minimize tension, cuts can be made at the lateral edges of the muscle near its bony insertion towards the muscle perforator, with care to not disrupt the blood supply.
 The muscle can usually be rotated nearly 270 degrees and the distal end may be used to provide coverage of the plate.

-The native oral mucosa is closed directly to the internal oblique fascia with interrupted absorbable sutures in a vertical mattress fashion (eg. 3-0 Vicryl).
+In most oral cavity defects, the native oral mucosa is closed directly to the internal oblique fascia with interrupted absorbable sutures in a vertical mattress fashion (eg. 3-0 Vicryl).
 A water tight closure is essential to avoid a salivary leak into the neck with subsequent infection in the surgical site and an orocutaneous fistula.
-The muscle fascia is usually left to mucosalize but may be skin-grafted depending on surgeon's preference.
+The muscle fascia is usually left to mucosalize but may be skin grafted depending on surgeon's preference.

 5. Aftercare following mandibular reconstruction

 The use of the following perioperative medication is controversial.
 There is little evidence to make strong recommendations for postoperative medications.